 To ask the court for a name change, you will need to fill out all the forms in the Forms section below, file them with the court, and go to the scheduled hearing.
 If you are changing your name because of marriage or divorce, please see those sections below.

-The first step in the name change process is to request a certification from the Utah Department of Corrections showing that you are not on the sex offender registry.
+The first step in the name change process is to request a certification from the Utah Department of Corrections showing that you are not on the sex offender registry or the child abuse offender registry.
 Fill out the form and mail it and a self-addressed stamped envelope to the Department of Corrections at the address listed on the form.
 It may take some time for the Department of Corrections to complete the form and return it to you.

 When you file your required forms with the court, the court will schedule a hearing.
 You must appear at the hearing to answer any questions the judge might have about the name change request.

 When you marry, you can keep your own name or take your spouse's name.
 For example: Jane Smith and Tony Jones marry